We partner with working families to help them build and buy their own decent, affordable home through a unique

 - The Committee will meet to discuss and evaluate the families they have visited.

 - The Committee will select families to enter the Partnership program and present their findings to the Habitat Board of Directors.
-Selected families will be contacted and asked to sign a Partnership Agreement and to begin their sweat equity.
+Selected families will be contacted and asked to sign a Partnership Agreement and to begin their volunteer hours.

-- Family partners from the Family Partnering Committee will help families complete their volunteer hours and answer any questions they may have.
+- Families are then assigned a set of Family Partners to help them complete their volunteer hours and answer any questions they may have.

-- Once a house is completed and the partner family has completed their volunteer hours, they will be asked to move in.
+- Once a house is completed and the family has completed their volunteer hours, they will be asked to move in.
 Prior to the move, they will sign an interim occupancy agreement.
 From the time a family is selected until the time they occupy their new home, the process can take up to 24 months or longer.